odinuv/web/en/apv/walkthrough/backend-insert/advanced.md

 {% endhighlight %}

 {: .note}
-`lastInsertId($sequenceName)` method picks the correct SQL command depending on SQL dialect that we are using, `CURRVAL(seq_name)` with Postgre SQL or, for example, with MySQL -- `LAST_INSERT_ID()` -- this SQL function does not take any argument and you do not have to pass `$sequenceName` into `lastInsertId()` function.
+The `lastInsertId($sequenceName)` method picks the correct SQL command depending on the SQL server that you are using.
+On PostgreSQL, this will be `CURRVAL(seq_name)`.
+For example On MySQL this will be the `LAST_INSERT_ID()` function which does not take any arguments and you do not have to pass `$sequenceName` into `lastInsertId()` function in that case.

 {: .note.note-cont}
-In the above example, I used two variables `$stmt1` and `$stmt2` for the queries.
+In the above example, I have used two variables `$stmt1` and `$stmt2` for the queries.
 It is not necessary, because I don't need `$stmt1` after `$stmt2`, so you can use only a single variable and overwrite it.
+In fact, it is better to reuse the same variable if possible.

-### Error control and transactions
+## Error control and transactions

-You already know, that you have to enclose database communication into `try-catch` blocks.
-But what happens, when the first query (insert an address) is accepted and the second one (insert a person) is not?
+You already know that you have to enclose database communication [in `try-catch`](/en/apv/walkthrough/backend-select/#finalizing) blocks.
+But what happens when the first query (insert an address) is accepted and the second one (insert a person) is not?
 There can be more reasons than you think for the second `INSERT` command to fail:

-- the row you are inserting is not complete (some mandatory columns have null value).
+- the row you are inserting is not complete (some mandatory column has `NULL` value).
-- the row you are inserting have wrong data-type or range of one or more columns.
+- the row you are inserting has a wrong data-type or range of one or more columns.
 - the row you are inserting is in conflict with another row (uniqueness).
-- the script is terminated from outside (problem in another process, hardware failure, electric power loss...).
+- the script is terminated from outside (a problem in another process, hardware failure, electric power loss...).
-- the database server is gone -- connection was terminated (i.e. problems with computer network, when database is hosted on another server).
+- the database server goes away -- connection was terminated (i.e. problems with computer network, server crashed or is restarted).

-It would result into a state, in which you have the address in the database and a not the person.
-The user would try to insert the information again, but there will be an unused address record in `location` table!
+Any of the above would result in a state in which you have the address in the database and not the person.
+The user would try to insert the information again, but there will be an unused address record in the `location` table.
+Even worse, it might be impossible to insert the address at all if it would violate record uniqueness.

 To prevent this and other [inconsistent states](/en/apv/articles/database-systems/#data-integrity) you want to enclose both queries into a [*transaction*](/en/apv/articles/database-systems#transaction).
-Such modification will make sure, that both queries are either accepted by database system and both rows are inserted in their tables or no row is inserted at all after transaction ends.
+This will make sure that both queries are either accepted by the database system and both rows are inserted into their tables or no row is inserted at all after the transaction ends.

 {% highlight php %}
 {% include /en/apv/walkthrough/backend-insert/advanced3.php %}
 {% endhighlight %}

-Either SQL query from my example may raise exception and program execution will jump into the catch block.
-When this happens, the database will revert to previous state thanks to rollback command.
-On the other hand, when everything goes smooth, the changes are persisted into the database using commit command.
+Either SQL query from my example may raise an exception and the program execution will jump into the `catch` block.
+When this happens, the database will revert to the previous state thanks to `rollback` command.
+On the other hand, when everything goes smooth, the changes are store permanently in the database using `commit` command.

 {: .note}
-The database system executes SQL commands in transaction right away -- it does not wait until the commit command.
+The database system executes the SQL commands in transaction right away -- it does not wait until the `commit` command.
-The most important moment is when you begin the transaction, because at that time, the database begins to record your changes and you can revert to that state using rollback command.
+The most important moment is when you `begin` the transaction, at that moment the database begins to record your changes and you can revert to **that state** using `rollback` command.
 Your changes in database are available to you during the transaction but no one else can see them.

 ## Task -- Play around with transactions
-Take the first PHP script and complete it so that it inserts data into `location` and `person` table, or create your own one with full working forms.
+Take the [first PHP script](#php-code) above and complete it so that it inserts data into the `location` and `person` tables.
+Or create your own with full working forms.
 Make sure to use the version without transactions.
-Then try to break the second `INSERT` command (just make an error in SQL command spelling, e.g. `IxSERT` instead of `INSERT`).
-Observe changes in the database.
-Then add the transaction commands (`begin`, `commit`, `rollback`) and again observe what changes are made to database.
+Then try to break the second `INSERT` command (just make an error in the SQL command spelling, e.g. `IxSERT` instead of `INSERT`).
+Observe the changes in the database.
+Then add the transaction commands (`begin`, `commit`, `rollback`) and again observe what changes are made to the database.
 Do you notice the change of behavior?
 Can you explain why it changed?

 <div class="solution">
     <p markdown="1">
-        If you run the the script without transaction commands, the first INSERT succeeds and the location will be inserted into the `location` table.
+        If you run the the script without the transaction commands, the first `INSERT` succeeds and the the location will be inserted into the `location` table.
 It will remain there even if the other insert fails.
-        When you add transaction commands, the behavior will change.
+        When you add the transaction commands, the behavior will change.
 If the first INSERT fails, and raises an exception, the script will jump to `catch` statement and issue the `rollback` command.
         This will roll back all SQL commands from the beginning of the transaction -- in this case the insert into the `location` table.
 Therefore the database will not contain the orphaned location record.